turbot/steampipe-plugin-aws/docs/tables/aws_redshift_snapshot.md

 ```

-### List snapshots whose AWS customer accounts are not authorized
+### list of accounts that are authorized to restore the snapshots

 ```sql
 select